Tremors and horocycle dynamics on the moduli space of translation surfaces: Basics

 (with the obvious notations $\Z_x, \Q_x$ for the corresponding summands), and a corresponding map for the second summand $\Z_y, \Q_y, \R_y$.
 The kernels of these maps are lattices in $\mathscr{N}_x(\mathcal{O})$ and $\mathscr{N}_y(\mathcal{O})$ which are parallel.
 This means that the Lebesgue measure on $\mathscr{N}_x(\mathcal{O})$, coming from the affine structure of Proposition \ref{orbifold properties}, has a natural normalization which does not depend on the choice of a particular lift $\til{\mathcal{O}} \to \mathcal{O}$. \end{proof}

+Affine structures do not give a metric geometry but some familiar notions from the theory of Riemannian manifolds have analogues for affine manifolds.
+Thus an {\em affine geodesic} is a path in an affine manifold $N$ parametrized by an open interval in the real line which has the property that in any affine chart the parametrization is linear.
+We can also describe affine geodesics by saying that the tangent vector to the curve is invariant under parallel translation.
+Affine geodesics are projections of orbits of a partially defined flow on the tangent bundle which we call the {\em affine geodesic flow}.
+An affine geodesic has a maximal domain of definition which is a connected open subset of $\R$, which may or may not coincide with $\R$.
+We denote by $\Dom(\til q,v)\subset \R$ the maximal domain of definition of the affine geodesic which is tangent at time $t =0$ to $v \in T_{\til q}(\HHm)$.

 The space of marked translation surfaces with area one is a submanifold $\HHm_{,1}$ of $\HHm$, which is invariant under $\Mod(S,\Sigma)$.
 We refer to the quotient orbifold as the {\em normalized stratum} and denote it by $\HH_1$.
-The normalized stratum is a codimension one sub-orbifold of $\HH$ but it is not an {\em affine} sub-orbifold.
-The developing map $\dev$ maps $\HHm_{,1}$ into a quadric in $H^1(S, \Sigma; \R^2)$, and the tangent $T_{\til q}(\HHm_{,1})$ is a linear subspace of $H^1(S,\Sigma; \R^2)$ on which area is constant to first order.
+The normalized stratum is a codimension one sub-orbifold of $\HH$ but it is not an affine sub-orbifold.
+The developing map $\dev$ maps $\HHm_{,1}$ into a quadric in $H^1(S, \Sigma; \R^2)$, and the tangent space $T_{\til q}(\HHm_{,1})$ is a linear subspace of $H^1(S,\Sigma; \R^2)$ on which area is constant to first order.
 This subspace varies with $\til q$.
 Nevertheless it is often quite useful to use the ambient affine coordinates to discuss it.

-In general if we consider a vector tangent to $\HH_1$ then the affine geodesic determined by this vector need not lie in $\HH_1$ but in the particular cases of horocycles and tremors it will be the case that these paths lie in $\HH_1$.
+The intersection of horospherical leaves in $\HH_m$ with $\HH_{\mathrm{m},1}$ give the {\em horospherial foliation} of $\HH_{\mathrm{m},1}$.
+Its leaves are of codimension one in the horospherical leaves of $\HHm$.
+In general if we consider a vector tangent to $\HH_1$ then the affine geodesic determined by this vector need not lie in $\HH_1$ but in the particular case of vectors tangent to the horospherical foliation (e.g., horocycles and tremors) it will be the case that these paths lie in $\HH_1$.